 One of the many benefits of being a member of the national Family Group Conference Network is that you can advertise any jobs / vacancies which are coming up in your family group conference service.

-Closing date for applications: 18th August 2017
+Closing date for applications: 23rd October 2017

-For an informal discussion please contact either:
+For an informal discussion please contact: